PWNDAO/pwn_contracts/README.md

 6. In case borrower is not able to repay loan in time, lender can claim borrowers collateral and borrower keeps the loan asset.

 ![Basic user flow](.github/img/user_flow.png "Basic user flow")

+## Offer types
+Lender can choose between two types while making an offer.
+Basic and flexible.

+### Basic
+Basic offer is where lender is setting all loan parameters up-front and borrower has an option to accept of not.
+Nothing else.

+### Flexible
+With flexible offers, lender can give borrower additional flexibilty by not providing concrete values but rather give borrower ranges for several parameters.
+When accepting an offer, borrower has to provider concrete values to proceed.
+This increases a lenders chance to have their offer accepted as it could be accepted by more borrowers.

+Flexible parameters are: collateral id, loan amount, loan duration.

 ## Deployed addresses
 ### Mainnet